aditya123473892/wagtail/Slack.md

 Please read the Wagtail [Code of Conduct](https://github.com/wagtail/wagtail/blob/main/CODE_OF_CONDUCT.md).
 We ask that the community members respect and abide by the Code of Conduct.

+## Popular channels

+### #announcements

+Announcements about Wagtail and related projects, from regular contributors, are posted in [#announcements](https://wagtailcms.slack.com/archives/C0K2WLTRS).
+Core team members automatically get access, other access is decided case by case.

-## #support
+### #support

-Support queries about working with Wagtail should be directed to the #support channel.
+Support queries about working with Wagtail should be directed to the [#support](https://wagtailcms.slack.com/archives/C81FGJR2S) channel.
 Support is provided by members of the Wagtail community on a voluntary basis, and we cannot guarantee that questions will be answered quickly (or at all).
 If you want to see this resource succeed, please consider sticking around to help out!

 Please keep in mind that many of Wagtail's core and expert developers prefer to handle support queries through [Stack Overflow](https://stackoverflow.com/questions/tagged/wagtail), since the non-realtime format encourages more structured and fully-formed questions.
 Asking questions on Stack Overflow requires more up-front effort (see Stack Overflow's advice on [how to ask a good question](https://stackoverflow.com/help/how-to-ask)), but you may well find you get a better response as a result.

-## #announcements

-Announcements about Wagtail and related projects, from regular contributors.
-Core team members automatically get access, other access is decided case by case.
+When posting long blocks of code, instead of just creating a standard code block, please use the `+` button below the text box and look for the "Create a text snippet" feature.
+Text snippets support syntax highlighting and automatic collapsing (when longer than a certain number of lines).

+### #watercooler

+For _non-support-related_ discussion about general Wagtail topics, visit the [#watercooler](https://wagtailcms.slack.com/archives/C014L7KJH3N) channel (formerly named #general).

-## #new-contributors
+### #new-contributors

 Interested in contributing to Wagtail?
+Join [#new-contributors](https://wagtailcms.slack.com/archives/C03QEP69VEK) and review the pinned posts and bookmarks to get started.

-Join #new-contributors.
-For developers participating in the Google Summer of Code and Outreachy programmes, there are dedicated channels #gsoc and #outreachy.
+For developers participating in the Google Summer of Code and Outreachy programmes, there are dedicated channels [#gsoc](https://wagtailcms.slack.com/archives/CTL4SFX29) and [#outreachy](https://wagtailcms.slack.com/archives/C0449AL2XD1).

 ## Alternatives